Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: Results and discussion

 An example of this can be found in Fig.~\ref{fig:example}, where the time evolution of different features can be seen.
 In this case we considered a system with $N=10$ particles and the evolution runs from $t=0$ to $t_f = 0.1\, t_R$.
 In Fig.~\ref{fig:example}(a) we can see the different control functions $\Lambda(t)$ as function of time for the different approaches, respectively adiabatic $\Lambda_{ad}$, STA scheme $\Lambda_0$ and the eSTA scheme $\Lambda_2$ (applied to $H_{2}$ with $\nu = 5$).

-The remaining figures are the time evolution of the number squeezing $\xi_N^2$ \eqref{NumberSqueezing} [Fig.~\ref{fig:example}(b)] and the coherent spin-squeezing parameter $\xi_{S}^2$ \eqref{CoherentSpinSqueezing} expressed in dB [Fig.~\ref{fig:example}(c)] as well as the fidelity $F$ [Fig. \ref{fig:example}(d)] when the three different control functions are applied.
-Alredy we can see that the eSTA scheme $\Lambda_2$ produces a higher fidelity than the STA scheme $\Lambda_0$, without compromising the squeezing.
-To examine this in more details, we will plot the fidelity for different final times $t_f$ and for different eSTA protocols ($\Lambda_1, \Lambda_2, \widetilde\Lambda_2$).
+The remaining figures are the time evolution of the number squeezing $\xi_N^2$ of Eq.~\eqref{NumberSqueezing} [Fig.~\ref{fig:example}(b)] and the coherent spin-squeezing parameter $\xi_{S}^2$ of Eq.~\eqref{CoherentSpinSqueezing} expressed in dB [Fig.~\ref{fig:example}(c)], as well as the fidelity $F$ [Fig. \ref{fig:example}(d)] when the three different control functions are applied.
+We can already see that the eSTA scheme $\Lambda_2$ gives rise to a higher fidelity than the STA scheme $\Lambda_0$, without compromising the achievable squeezing.
+To examine this in more detail, we plot the fidelity for different final times $t_f$ and for different eSTA protocols ($\Lambda_1, \Lambda_2, \widetilde\Lambda_2$).
 The results are summarized in Fig.~\ref{fig:fidelity}, for $N=10$ and $N=100$ particles.
-We can clearly see that eSTA outperforms its STA counterpart even when only one corrections (control function $\widetilde\Lambda_2$) is used, or when it is applied to an approximated version of the original Hamiltonian of the system (control function $\Lambda_1$).
-The effect is more pronounced for smaller particle numbers as the approximation of $H_{\textrm{IBJJ}}$ with $H_{0}$ tends to lose its validity, thus increasing the effects of the eSTA approach.
+We can clearly see that eSTA outperforms its STA counterpart even when only one correction (control function $\widetilde\Lambda_2$) is used, or when it is applied to an approximated version of the original Hamiltonian of the system (control function $\Lambda_1$).
+The effect is more pronounced for smaller particle numbers as the approximation of $H_{\textrm{IBJJ}}$ with $H_{0}$ tends to lose its validity, thus increasing the effects inherent to the eSTA approach.